atomantic/hapi-and-healthy/README.md

 ## NOTE:
-v2.0.0 breaks backward compatibility in a few ways:
+v2.0.0 breaks backward compatibility in many ways:
 - only one endpoint now
 - health information is put into a server.custom payload (only in verbose mode with ?v query)
 - lots of new config options
+- now returning `git rev-parse HEAD` of main project as `id` in verbose body
 - basically just look at the new spec (big changes)
+- more docs to come as I flush this out for my service :)

 ## Installation: